 Yoonyoung is a Korean 8-Dan professional Go player who lives in Canada.
 She streams regularly and uploads videos to her Youtube channel - which feature game reviews of recent major go tournaments, online games, and teaching games.
 She is known for always giving back to her supporters - whether it be in the form of giving free teaching games, reviews, or simply taking requests during her streams.

 Go Pro Yeonwoo

 Yeonwoo is Korean Professional Go player who makes content for the game in both English and Korean.
 Her Youtube Channel features her online and tournament games, game reviews, and joseki guides.
 She is known for her eccentric teaching style as well as her concise and informative professional game reviews.

-In addition to youtube and twitch channels, there are dozens of useful websites dedicated to the game of Go.
-Here are six more websites we believe to be some of the more useful and educational ones out threre.
+In addition to YouTube and Twitch channels, there are dozens of useful websites dedicated to the game of Go.
+Here are seven more websites we believe to be some of the more useful and educational ones out there.

 Studying records of professional games is one effective method of study for Go.
 Go4Go allows its users to select and view from the thousands of games compiled within its database.
 The site is frequently updated and manages to keep up with recording even the most recent professional games.

 Reddit has lots of forums and threads for all sorts of topics, Go included.
 On Reddit, you can find a more extensive list of website links, game reviews, news updates, etc. The site also allows you to freely post and ask questions which pertain to the game, making it valuable resource for anyone who wants to improve.

 OGS is one of the only browser based Go servers which has both correspondence and live games.
 The site has lots of useful features such as demo boards, a built in review system, AI reviews, Life and Death, Joseki, and tournaments.